pavithra7369/asic/README.md

 ## synthesis
   Introduction to yosys
  **Synthesizer**
-  *Tool used for converting the RTL to netlist
+  +Tool used for converting the RTL to netlist
-  *Yosys is the synthesizer in this course
+  +Yosys is the synthesizer in this course

 ![WhatsApp Image 2023-09-02 at 17 16 58](https://github.com/pavithra7369/asic/assets/143084423/85768ab1-2d4d-4f61-aba8-ba40aa572a16)